 Before you decide to make a real go of this, it’s advisable to give it a few test runs somewhere that isn’t going to cost you the earth.

 Try out a stall at a car boot sale first, because it will only cost you between £5 and £15 to set up there.
 You can find your nearest car boot sale on Carbootjunction.
+For more information on car boot sales you can read our full guide here.

 Once you’re more established, you might consider going a little more upmarket, although if you have cracked the car boot market you could also simply increase the number of cakes you take with you and let your business grow that way.